Cynthia Olavarría: Early years

 Born in the Santurce district of San Juan, Puerto Rico, Olavarría was an expressive and eloquent child.
 Those qualities made her embark in the world of beauty pageants, TV hosting and modeling since she was a teenager.
-At age 11, she won her first beauty pageant, "Miss Reina Infantil" and became the host of the famous Puerto Rican child game show Contra el Reloj con Pacheco.
+At age 11, she won her first beauty pageant, "Miss Reina Infantil" and became the host of the famous Puerto Rican child game show Contra el Reloj con Pacheco ("Against the Clock with Pacheco").

 Studies

-Cynthia Olavarria attended Colegio La Piedad, a private school in Isla Verde, Puerto Rico, where she was an honor student and member of many school organizations, including the National Honor Society and the Student Council.
-After graduating high school, she enrolled in the University of Puerto Rico, Río Piedras Campus, where she managed to combine her studies with her modeling career.
-She graduated magna cum laude in 2004 with a bachelor's degree in Mass Communications, with a concentration in Journalism and Public Relations.
+Cynthia Olavarria attended Colegio La Piedad, a private school in Isla Verde, Puerto Rico, where she was an honors student and member of many school organizations, including the National Honor Society and the Student Council.
+After graduating High School, she enrolled in the University of Puerto Rico, Río Piedras Campus, where she managed to combine her studies with her modeling career.
+She graduated Magna Cum Laude in 2004 with a Bachelor's degree in Mass Communications, with a concentration in Journalism and Public Relations.